2mol/juricho.me/content/zurich-table.md

 You should know how to make join boards to make your top slab.
 Here's my poorly-lit version of that.
 Ignore the hardware[^2], four clamps would do the same:

-{{ image(url="/img/zurich-table/joined-boards.jpg") }}

-When this has dried, scrape off the squeezed out glue, and cut the ends square.
+{{ image(url="/img/zurich-table/joined-boards.jpg", text="When this has dried, scrape off the squeezed out glue, and cut the ends square.") }}

 ### legs